 Wesabe is a former Personal Finance Management system which served its clients by helping them make better financial decisions by analyzing the client’s available financial options based on the data that the clients provided Wesabe with.
 The actual Wesabe web application also integrated community forums which include a dozen other people who are devoted to making smarter and better financial decisions.

 The tragic downfall of Wesabe can be ascribed to two major reasons.

 Apart from that, there was also the fact that Mint provided a better and easier user experience.
 Mint’s system automatically categorized and edited the client’s data which resulted in a better consumer experience.
-While Wesabe’s clients needed to fill out more fields on sign up forms, etc. which was a little bit of a hassle for most people which often opted for the easier choice even though Wesabe’s platform was more precise and would have helped them make better financial decisions on the long run.
+While Wesabe’s clients needed to fill out more fields on sign-up forms, which was a little bit of a hassle for most people who often opted for the easier choice even though Wesabe’s platform was more precise and would have helped them make better financial decisions on the long run.